-Centurion Test: India pacer Jasprit Bumrah suffers ankle sprain in follow through
+Centurion Test: India pacer Jasprit Bumrah suffers ankle sprain, returns to field later

-India’s ace pacer Jasprit Bumrah suffered a nasty injury in the followthrough during South Africa’s first innings in the first Test in Centurion on Tuesday.
+India’s ace pacer Jasprit Bumrah suffered a nasty-looking injury in the followthrough during South Africa’s first innings in the first Test in Centurion on Tuesday but returned to the field later in the afternoon.

 The incident happened in the second session on day three, when the 28-year-old twisted his right ankle awkwardly at the edge of the pitch and went down in pain.
 While he was able to walk off the pitch without support after a few minutes of treatment, he seemed in pain on the sidelines as the physio attended to it.